orreries/NLP-AAVE_OMA/README.md

 types of media (e.g., more genres of film, investigate TV episode scripts, help analyze trends in books).
-It could also be used as a tool to analyze memes and social trends to see if there is significant AAVE usage and if the context in which it’s used is correct. files list: a list of files relevant to the project (python notebooks, csv files, etc) and a brief description of what each file contains
+It could also be used as a tool to analyze memes and social trends to see if there is significant AAVE usage and if the context in which it’s used is correct.

+# Files List:

+a list of files relevant to the project (python notebooks, csv files, etc) and a brief description of what each file contains

 A note about formatting: except the title and list of files, each of these items should have about a paragraph (3-5 sentences) of text.
 The readme is generally written in Markdown, but it can also be written in plain text .txt.